shankha2018/DATA-STRUCTURES-AND-ALGORITHMS/README.md

 3. n (n-based indexing): The base index of an array can be freely chosen.
 Usually programming languages allowing n-based indexing also allow negative index values and other scalar data types like enumerations, or characters may be used as an array index.

+# Advantages of using arrays:

+1. Arrays allow random access of elements.
+Accessing elements by position becomes faster.

+2. Arrays have better cache locality that can make a pretty big difference in performance.